top of page

 The Blue Lagoon in the middle of the lavafield

-Icelanders warm their houses with geothermal heating.
-We build power plants that capture the hot water in the ground and send it to radiators in houses in populated areas.
-This is our version of green renewable energy.
-When the municipalities were building the Geothermal heating plant by the mountain Svartsengi on the Reykjanes Peninsula in the late seventies, a large lagoon of additional water appeared in the lava nearby.
-The lava was not porous enough for the water to disappear into the lava soil.
-The plant was built to heat the houses in the towns of Keflavik, Grindavík, Njarðvík and Vogar.
-Initially, people noticed the small lake because of the beautiful color of its waters and their milky texture.
-The first attempt to enjoy the pool was by youth dipping into it on a bright summer night and having fun with some drinks.
-Valur Margeirsson, a young man in the nearby town of Keflavik, was battling with Psoriasis disease.
-Somehow, he got the idea that the water and the natural chemicals in the lagoon could help his skin to heal.
-Needless to say, his family and friends were skeptical and deeply so was the head physician at the dermatology department at the National Hospital, who warned Mr. Margeirsson against diving into this unknown combination of sea, water and chemicals from the ground.
-His dermatologist, on the other hand, encouraged him to try bathing in the new lagoon.
-After obtaining permission from the CEO of the Svartsengi Power Plant, Mr. Margeirsson dived into the Blue Lagoon in September 1981.
-He was delighted to find, after bathing a few times, that swimming in the new geothermal blue lagoon was indeed curing the disease.
-In the following years, more people with psoriasis started to dip into the blue lagoon to find a cure, or at least ease their symptoms.
-And later, others began to swim in the lagoon for fun and slowly but surely, the Blue Lagoon was established.
-Today, it boasts of thousands of visitors every day of the year, making it one of the best-known tourist destinations in Iceland.
-A few years ago, Mr. Margeirsson, the man who discovered the Blue Lagoon, passed away at the age of 66.
+Icelanders utilize geothermal heating to warm their homes.
+Power plants are constructed to harness the hot water from the ground, distributing it to radiators in residential areas.
+This represents our approach to green renewable energy.
+During the late 1970s, when municipalities were developing the geothermal heating plant near Mount Svartsengi on the Reykjanes Peninsula, a large lagoon formed in the adjacent lava field.
+The lava was insufficiently porous to allow the water to seep away.
+The plant was intended to heat homes in Keflavik, Grindavík, Njarðvík, and Vogar.
+Initially, the small lake attracted attention due to its striking color and milky texture.
+The first recreational use of the pool involved young people enjoying a summer night swim and socializing.
+Valur Margeirsson, a young resident of Keflavik, was suffering from psoriasis.
+He speculated that the water and natural chemicals in the lagoon might aid in healing his skin.
+Despite skepticism from his family and the head physician at the National Hospital's dermatology department, who cautioned against the unknown mix of seawater and geothermal chemicals, his dermatologist encouraged him to try bathing in the lagoon.
+With permission from the CEO of the Svartsengi Power Plant, Mr. Margeirsson entered the Blue Lagoon in September 1981.
+To his satisfaction, after several baths, he discovered that swimming in the geothermal lagoon alleviated his condition.
+In subsequent years, more individuals with psoriasis sought relief in the lagoon, and eventually, others began visiting for leisure.
+Gradually, the Blue Lagoon became established.
+Today, it welcomes thousands of visitors daily, making it one of Iceland's most renowned tourist attractions.
+A few years ago, Mr. Margeirsson, the discoverer of the Blue Lagoon, passed away at the age of 66.

 A lagoon from the Geothermal Power Plant became a popular bath